X Close Icon

 Our people

 Border to Coast is based in a modern office in Leeds city centre.
 We have a strong, supportive culture and pride ourselves on being a learning, sustainable organisation which can continue to grow.
-We are built to deliver long-term objectives for our Partner
+We are built to deliver long-term objectives for our Partner Funds.

 We are committed to the personal and professional development of our people and offer excellent career development opportunities.
 We empower colleagues to be themselves at work, fostering diversity and inclusion in all that we do within a friendly and motivated environment.
 Our policies on recruitment, development and progression promote fairness and are in line with legal and regulatory requirements.
+We are an accredited Living Wage Employer and have policies and procedures in place in relation to remuneration and benefits.

 Supply chain